apache/trafficcontrol/docs/source/api/deliveryservices_id_regexes.rst

 		}
 	]}

 ..
-[1] If tenancy is used, then users (regardless of role) will only be able to see the routing regular expressions used by Delivery Services their tenant has permissions to see.
+[1] If tenancy is used, then users (regardless of role) will only be able to see the routing regular expressions used by :term:`Delivery Service`\ s their tenant has permissions to see.

 ``POST``
 ========
-Creates a routing regular expression for a Delivery Service.
+Creates a routing regular expression for a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [2]_